Import rasters resulting from projection functions

 - change_types

 (character) names of the type of computed changes to import.
-Available options are: 'summary', 'by_gcm', and 'by_change'.
+Available options are: 'summary', 'by_gcm', 'by_change' and 'binarized'.
 Default is c("summary", "by_gcm", "by_change"), importing all types.
 Only applicable if projection is a

 changes_projections